 From the 1970s, FCA funding and staff have grown steadily.
 FCA was part of the international department of the Church until 1995, when it became an independent foundation with a Board of Directors appointed by the Council for International Relations of the Church.

-Today, Finn Church Aid is one of the largest Finnish providers of development cooperation and emergency assistance, and a member of ACT Alliance, a network of church affiliated aid organisations.
+Today, Finn Church Aid is the largest Finnish provider of development cooperation and second largest provider of emergency assistance, and a member of ACT Alliance, a network of church affiliated aid organisations.
 Finn Church Aid operates where the conditions for life are poorest.
 We work for human dignity and international justice.